mpv-player/mpv/DOCS/man/en/input.rst

     Container FPS.
 This can easily contain bogus values.
 For videos that use modern container formats or video codecs, this will often be incorrect.

+``estimated-vf-fps``
+    Estimated/measured FPS of the video filter chain output.
+(If no filters are used, this corresponds to decoder output.)
+This uses the average of the 10 past frame durations to calculate the FPS.
+It will be inaccurate if framedropping is involved (such as when framedrop is explicitly enabled, or after precise seeking).
+Files with imprecise timestamps (such as Matroska) might lead to unstable results.

 ``window-scale`` (RW)
     Window size multiplier.
 Setting this will resize the video window to the values contained in ``dwidth`` and ``dheight`` multiplied with the value